-Winter weather — it blankets the landscape in beauty, but it packs a wallop, too.
+It blankets the landscape in beauty, but it packs a wallop, too.
 Every year, people die from accidents on the roads, in homes and even while shoveling snow.
-Plan ahead to stay safe with these tips.
-And, if you get snow, let me know!
+Plan ahead to stay safe with these winter weather safety tips for travel and home.

 Winter Weather Safety Tips